prasann/blog-next-js/content/_posts/57--docker-raw-issue-on-mac.md

 The size of this file is defined in the user settings.

-> Settings -> Resources -> Virtual disk limit
+`Settings -> Resources -> Virtual disk limit`

 **What is this docker.raw?**

 Recently, the [docker faq](https://docs.docker.com/desktop/faqs/macfaqs/#where-does-docker-desktop-store-linux-containers-and-images) section is updated with this explanation

-> *" Docker Desktop stores Linux containers and images in a single, large “disk image” file in the Mac filesystem."*
+> *Docker Desktop stores Linux containers and images in a single, large “disk image” file in the Mac filesystem.*

 **What's strange about this?**